Corduroy wall, (the term following from corduroy road), addresses several ideas.

 4] Extended capability for low budget projects.

 These ideas are tested gradually as opportunities arise.
 Below are pictures of a wall built underneath an existing wooden work shed.
 The shed roof will be dropped onto concrete and is incidental to the ideas discussed here.
 The intent here is to report on the satisfaction with this wall construction method.
 Pouring concrete from a readymix truck proved entirely feasible.
 Note: These pages are placed in the public domain and are furnished "as is".
 The author assumes no responsibility for the use or misuse of the concepts in this series.
-All pertaining laws should be satisfied, in duplicating or testing my concepts or descriptions, as are posted on my linked pages.
+All pertaining laws of life should be satisfied, in building or testing my concepts or descriptions, as are posted on my linked pages.

 Small (1") chicken wire was used along with 3/4" concrete aggregate.
 The 3/4 aggregate held very well inside the 1" wire fencing.
 I might add that 2" wire also holds 3/4" aggregate moderately well.
 In this job, the concrete was poured in consecutive "fence tubes" causing no problems of leaning or bursting.
 Surprising but my prior testing with column pours showed that even a free standing wire fence or mesh tube can be filled with concrete-- almost with no support at all!